 Musicians shared the semi-circular apse with a portable communion table.
 The floor was not raised as it is today.
 People sat in “box pews” on chairs (like theatre boxes) and faced a “three-decker” pulpit in the middle of the north wall.
 The main door was on the south wall.

 A colorful cleric of the Colonial period was the Revd.
 James Sterling (1740-63).
 A poet, playwright, and entrepreneur, he also managed to be appointed customs collector of Chestertown!

 In 1766, the Vestry House, where church meetings were held, was built.
 Once common in Maryland, ours is one of only two surviving (the other in Perryman).

 When the Revd.
-Robert Read returned to Virginia in 1777, St. Paul’s was served part-time by the Revd.
+Robert Read moved to Virginia in 1777, St. Paul’s was served part-time by the Revd.
 Dr. William Smith of Emmanuel, Chestertown.